mapero/node-red-contrib-mosca/README.md

 # node-red-contrib-mqtt-broker
 MQTT Broker server on Node-RED

-Because this MQTT broker is implemented by Node.js, you can test MQTT-in and MQTT-out nodes without MQTT environment like Mosquitto.
+Because this MQTT broker is implemented by Node.js, you can use MQTT-in and MQTT-out nodes without MQTT environment like Mosquitto.

 ## Flows
 Once you just put this node on Node-RED and hit deploy button, MQTT Broker will run on your Node-RED.